Near Kershaw in Lancaster County, South Carolina — The American South (South Atlantic)

 In 1827, Col. Benjamin Haile (1768-1842), a large landowner in Lancaster District, heard about gold being discovered in Charlotte.

-Panning for gold in the stream gravels on his 1,000 acre plantation, Haile found enough of the shiny flecks to encourage him to seek out the source
+Panning for gold in the stream gravels on his 1,000 acre plantation, Haile found enough of the shiny flecks to encourage him to seek

 In 1828 Haile sent a shipment of gold to the U. S. Mint in Philadelphia.
 It was the first domestic gold sent outside South Carolina.

 In 1837 Haile set up a five-stamp mill and concentrated on processing the ore.
 Haile leased his land in 50-square-feet plots to neighboring planters, who used slave labor to work the plots.
 The richest plots produced some gold nuggets valued at $300 to $500 in the currency of the day.